hack-the-crisis-web-blog/htc-blog/src/pages/blog/the-global-hack-that-aims-to-fight-against-covid-19-has-begun.md

 ---
 templateKey: blog-post
-title: 'The Global Hack, that aims to fight against COVID-19, has begun'
+title: 'The Global Hack, that aims to fight against COVID-19, has begun!!!'
 author: The Global Hack team
 date: 2020-04-09T16:45:28.353Z
 description: >-